-On the other hand, the shoes from Risqué Designs are those one-of-a-kind pieces for those extra special occassions.
+On the other hand, the shoes from Risqué Designs are those one-of-a-kind pieces for those extra special occasions.
 They’re a Filipino lifestyle brand that brings forth modernity and luxury with its meticulously handcrafted artisan products, working with the far-flung communities of Negros Occidental and Paete, Laguna, to the busy show town of Marikina City.

 “I love the innovation they do with indigenous fabric and their advocacy to support local cobblers,” Reese shared.

 Photos from Risqué Designs